 Very shortly after people discovered this essay-writing feature, stories of academic integrity violations flooded the internet.
 An instructor at an R1 STEM grad program confessed that several students had cheated on a project report milestone.
-“All 15 students are citing papers that don’t exist,” he lamented.
+“All 15 students are citing papers that don’t exist.”
 An alarming article from The Chronicle of Higher Education, written by a student, warned that educators had no idea how much students were using AI.
-The author disputed the claim that AI’s voice is easy to detect.
-“In reality, it’s very easy to use AI to do the lion’s share of the thinking while still submitting work that looks like your own.”
+The author rejected the claim that AI’s voice is easy to detect.
+“It’s very easy to use AI to do the lion’s share of the thinking while still submitting work that looks like your own.”

 And it’s not just a minority of students using ChatGPT either.
 In a study.com survey of 200 K-12 teachers, 26% had already caught a student cheating by using this tool.
 In a BestColleges survey of 1,000 current undergraduate and graduate students (March 2023), 50% of students admitted to using AI for some portion of their assignment, 30% for the majority, and 17% had “used it to complete an assignment and turn it in with no edits.”

-Soon, publications like Forbes and Business Insider began pushing out articles about rampant cheating and the internet was buzzing.
-A chatbot “cheating scandal” was reported in an elite program in a Florida high school.
+Soon, after publications like Forbes and Business Insider began pushing out articles about rampant cheating,the internet was buzzing.
+An elite program in a Florida high school reported a chatbot “cheating scandal”.
 But probably the most notorious episode was a student who used this bot to write an essay for his Ethics and Artificial Intelligence course.
-Sadly and ironically, the student did not really understood the point of the assignment.
+Sadly, the student did not really understood the point of the assignment.

 Incorporating ChatGPT in the Classroom

-Others have suggested that the real problem is teachers relying on methods of assessment that are too ChatGPT-cheatable: weighty term papers and final exams.
+Others have suggested that the real problem is that of teachers relying on methods of assessment that are too ChatGPT-hackaable: weighty term papers and final exams on generic topics.
 Teachers may need to rethink their testing strategies, or as that student from the Chronicle asserted, “[M]assive structural change is needed if our schools are going to keep training students to think critically.”

 Sam Altman, CEO of OpenAI, also doesn’t agree with all the hand-wringing about ChatGPT cheating.
 He blithely suggested that schools need to “get over it.”